Flash Flood Warning issued for Allegheny by NWS - NewsBreak

 Flash Flood Warning issued for Allegheny by NWS

-Effective: 2021-08-07 18:38:00 EDT Expires: 2021-08-07 20:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-08-07 18:02:00 EDT Expires: 2021-08-07 20:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Allegheny FLASH FLOOD WARNING REMAINS IN EFFECT UNTIL 8 PM EDT THIS EVENING FOR EAST CENTRAL ALLEGHENY COUNTY At 638 PM EDT, the public reported flooding across the warned area.
-Between 2 and 3 inches of rain have fallen.
+Target Area: Allegheny The National Weather Service in Pittsburgh has issued a * Flash Flood Warning for East Central Allegheny County in southwestern Pennsylvania * Until 800 PM EDT. * At 602 PM EDT, Doppler radar indicated thunderstorms producing heavy rain across the warned area.
+Between 1.5 and 2.5 inches of rain have fallen.
+Flash flooding is ongoing or expected to begin shortly.
 HAZARD...Flash flooding caused by thunderstorms.
-SOURCE...Public reported.
-IMPACT...Flash flooding of small creeks and streams, urban areas, highways, streets and underpasses as well as other poor drainage and low-lying areas.
-Some locations that will experience flash flooding include Plum.
-FLASH FLOOD...OBSERVEDalerts.weather.gov
+SOURCE...Radar.
+IMPACT...Flash flooding of small creeks and streams, urban areas, highways, streets and underpasses as well as other poor drainage and low-lying areas. * Some locations that will experience flash flooding include Plum.
+FLASH FLOOD...RADAR INDICATEDalerts.weather.gov

 Comments / 0